Remember, you can always plan ahead, but you can't plan behind.

 At RJ Fichera Law Firm, we utilize a team of experienced experts that can address your every Estate Planning need.
 Thanks to this team or network approach, we can provide the same “one-stop shopping” and expertise you find in a large Law Firm, with the personalized service you expect from a Boutique Firm.

 With the advent of new technology, some people have turned to store-bought "do-it-yourself" kits or ‘non-lawyer on-line "go-it-alone" document packages.
 These alternatives tend to take a one-size-fits-all approach, and they often fail to meet your unique needs.
-In addition, they can lead to unintended outcomes, which ultimately do not accurately reflect your wishes.
+In addition, they can lead to unintended outcomes that do not accurately reflect your wishes.

 That's why we partnered with a group of Attorneys and Web designers to make available to you the "Virtual Estate Planning System."